OTPR26/OOT3DHud/README.md

 Original 3DS support is still in progress.
 Luma3DS can load the included `code.ips` and `exheader.bin`, but the current HD HUD atlas uses Azahar/Citra custom-texture replacement and cannot yet be loaded by Luma3DS.
-The current emulator Mod ZIP should therefore not be treated as a complete Luma3DS release.
-Hardware installation instructions will be added after a compatible HUD package is validated.
+3DS users may instead prefer to use the rom patching directions above.

 ## Compatibility